-Research Scientist Autumn Green is working to ensure student parents receive the support they need.
+Research Scientist Autumn Green is working to ensure parenting students receive the support they need.
 Green created the Campus Family Housing Database, a comprehensive list of colleges and universities in the United States offering students the opportunity to live in college-affiliated housing with children.
-She is also creating a series of guides for student parents that provide information on childcare, scholarships, and other resources.
+She is also creating a series of guides for parenting students that provide information on childcare, scholarships, and other resources.
 With past funding from the W.K.
-Kellogg Foundation, Ascend at the Aspen Institute, the U.S. Department of Education, the Russell Sage Foundation, and others, Dr. Green has worked for nearly twenty years toward advancing an ultimate goal to push our system of higher education to acknowledge that student parents are a growing segment of the population and that they deserve the same access as any other college student.
+Kellogg Foundation, Ascend at the Aspen Institute, the U.S. Department of Education, the Russell Sage Foundation, and others, Dr. Green has worked for nearly twenty years toward advancing an ultimate goal to push our system of higher education to acknowledge that parenting students are a growing segment of the population and that they deserve the same access as any other college student.

 When data is presented in a compelling way, it can reveal a bigger picture of which we were previously unaware.
-When it comes to student parents and their unique challenges, data is power, and it has the potential to spark action and propel social change.
+When it comes to parenting students and their unique challenges, data is power, and it has the potential to spark action and propel social change.

-These are some of the projects that advance our higher education access for student parents research initiative:
+These are some of the projects that advance our higher education access for parenting students research initiative:

 - The Two-Generation Classroom